Current Moon Cycle

 The New Moon is considered the beginning.
 At this sacred beginning we have the opportunity to retreat & go deeply within.
 This way we can enter the Moon Cycle with intention, depth & clarity.
 That is what our Circles & New Moon Digital Retreats are for.

 In Wild Woman Weeklyish, our free community offering, we offer resources & guidance to continue the exploration of the theme throughout the cycle.

-Toward the end of the Moon Cycle we hold a WILD WOMAN SCHOOL session with TWWP Founder Chris Maddox where we explore a topic directly related to the theme of the cycle.
+On or near the New Moon, we have a WILD WOMAN SCHOOL session with TWWP Founder Chris Maddox where we explore a topic directly related to the theme of the cycle.

-In the Final days of the cycle we send out a Moonthly Digest Reflections via our Social Media Channels (Facebook & Instagram) to help you do just that – digest all that has unfolded in your life, within and without.
+In the Final days of the cycle we send out a Moonthly Digest to help you do just that – digest all that has unfolded in your life, within and without.

 Then, we are primed to begin – again.

 About Our "In the Flesh" Series